The Best Myanmar Itinerary In 2 Weeks

 Another good place to head to is Red Mountain Winery where they offer a serene session of taste-testing Burmese wine.

-Go cowboy style for dinner and just have a roadside meal at one of the barbecue stalls situated nearby the night market.
+Go cowboy style for dinner and just have a roadside meal at one of the barbecue stalls situated near the night market.

 Day 10